brandonckelly/bck_stats/README.md

 Installation
 -------------

-From the base directory type `python setup.py install` in a terminal shell.
+From the base directory type `python setup.py install` in a terminal.